r-devel/template-repository/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [CURRENT_PROJECT Code of Conduct](COC_URL).
 By participating, you are expected to uphold this code.
-The Code of Conduct covers how to report unacceptable behaviour.
+See the Code of Conduct for details of how to report unacceptable behavior.

 ## I Have a Question